|Transportation to & in Vermont|

 |The Green Mountain State is easy to approach by plane, train, bus, car, and even ferryboat.|

-Because the Green Mountains of eastern Vermont and the Taconic range of western Vermont run north-south, most fast highways and railroads do as well.
+Because the Green Mountains of eastern Vermont and the Taconic range of western Vermont run north-south, most fast highways and railroads run north-south as well (map).
 You may find yourself going north or south quickly, then slowing down to cross the mountains east-west to reach your destination.

 Remember that each town described on NewEnglandTravelPlanner.com may have its own transportation page detailing local and long-distance transportation options.